BenSheridanEdwards/Makers_Bank_TechTest_Ruby/README.md

 $ bundle
 ```

-Load the app in IRB.
+Load the app in IRB, require the account, transaction, and statement files, create a new account with "account = Account.new", then use the class [methods](#Methods) below.

 ## <a name="Feature_Tests">Feature Tests</a>